PV: Total installed costs up to 50% program budget

 PV: $1.00 per watt through June 30, 2015, after which it will be $0.50 per watt

-Solar Water Heating (Commercial): 30% of installed cost, up to $15,000
+Solar Water Heating: 30% of installed cost

-Through its Renewable Energy Rebate Program, Colorado Springs Utilities (CSU) offers a rebate to customers who install grid-connected solar-electric (PV) systems, wind systems, and solar water heaters.
+Through its Renewable Energy Rebate Program, Colorado Springs Utilities (CSU) offers a rebate to customers who install grid-connected solar-electric (photovoltaic, or PV) systems and solar water heaters.
 To calculate the PV system’s AC output, a de-rating factor is used to account for shading and suboptimal orientation or tilt.

-Qualifying PV modules and inverters must be included in the California Energy Commission's (CEC) [http://www.gosolarcalifornia.org/equipment/ lists of eligible equipment].
-Qualifying systems must also carry minimum manufacturer and/or installer warranties as outlined in the program guidelines.
+The application, interconnection agreement, and other documents are available at the program website above.
+Qualifying PV modules and inverters must be included in the California Energy Commission's (CEC) lists of eligible equipment.
+Qualifying systems must also carry minimum manufacturer or installer warranties as outlined in the program guidelines.

 Colorado Springs Utilities recommends (but does not require) that all PV systems be designed and installed by professional installers certified by the Colorado Solar Energy Industries Association (CoSEIA) or the North American Board of Certified Energy Practitioners NABCEP.
 CSU also recommends taking advantage of the utility’s energy efficiency programs—including residential energy efficiency rebates—before installing a PV system.